 |Public Real Assets||3%|

 Note: Sub-asset category (e.g., Public Equity) figures reflect working targets.
 Investment staff has flexibility to adjust sub-asset category exposures within broader, asset category (e.g., Global Equity) ranges, based on market conditions and ongoing research.

 Within the asset allocation approved by the Investment Committee, the endowment portfolio is invested in strategies managed by external investment firms.
 Investment staff has been delegated authority by the Investment Committee to evaluate and appoint external investment managers for the endowment.
 Each investment manager exercises discretion over these assets in accordance with specified investment guidelines.
-The complete listing of the UK endowment investments as of December 31, 2018 may be found here.
+The complete listing of the UK endowment investments as of June 30, 2023 may be found here.

 For investment managers interested in contacting the University of Kentucky Investment Office about their strategies, please contact InvestmentManagerResearch@uky.edu.

-* The policy benchmark is a weighted average of various market index returns that are representative of the University's asset allocation.
+*The policy benchmark is a weighted average of various market index returns that are representative of the University's asset allocation.
 The benchmark has changed over time due to changes in the University's asset allocation, and was most recently updated effective January 1, 2023.
 Component weights of the policy benchmark are included below:

 Historical Endowment Values

 Investment staff recognizes that environmental, social and governance (ESG) considerations are additional lenses that can be utilized to evaluate companies and investment managers.
 We strive to understand ESG factors and the various ways in which they can be employed, and we monitor how our investment managers incorporate ESG considerations within their organizations and processes, tracking changes over time.